canonical/candid/docs/configuration.md

 Charm Configuration
 -------------------
-If the blues-identity charm is being used then most of the parameters will be set with sensible defaults.
+If the candid charm is being used then most of the parameters will be set with sensible defaults.

 The charm parameters that must be configured for each deployment are: